Photo credit Sam Kelman

 Goodman has written literary criticism, essays, interviews, and short fiction for international publications including New York Review of Books, New York Times, Los Angeles Review of Books, Electric Literature, Literary Hub, Catapult, Harvard Review, the White Review, BOMB, The Common, ASTRA, MOUSSE, and RA Magazine.
 She has been interviewed in the Paris Review Daily, Guernica, The Rumpus, The Millions, EcoTheo, and on the BBC, NPR and the Commonplace Podcast, among others.

 She was interviewed by James Crawford for Take Four Books (BBC) here, and by Alexander Chee in the Paris Review here.
 She was in conversation with Booker Prize finalist Rachel Cusk for the launch of her book Second Place here, and interviewed Booker Prize finalist Mieko Kawakami for BOMB here.
-She interviewed Celia Paul for ASTRA Magazine here, and National Book Award Winner Vigdis Hjorth here.
+She interviewed the painter Celia Paul for ASTRA Magazine here, and National Book Award Winner Vigdis Hjorth here.
 Read her short fiction in the White Review here and in MOUSSE Magazine here.
 Read her essay on Helen and Scott Nearing in the New York Review of Books here.
 Read an essay in PW about her celebration of the writer Tove Jansson at the 92stY here.

 She has worked in publishing for two decades as an editor with artists, activists, gardeners, horticulturalists, artists, farmers, essayists, cultural critics, designers, scientists, composters, seed savers, foragers, and fermenters, and books she has developed and edited have won awards including the CALIBA award, the James Beard Award, the American Horticultural Society Award, and the IACP award.
 She is currently executive editor at Timber Press.